-This course will run in person at Penn during Spring of 2022, except for the first week.
-We meet on Mondays, Wednesdays and Fridays at 10am EST. The first week we will do it in the ESE224 zoom room.
+This course will run in person at Penn during Spring of 2023.
+We meet on Mondays and Wednesdays and Fridays at 10:15am EST.

 We will use slides during lectures.
 You can access them in the lectures section of the course’s site.
 Lecture notes are also available.
 They are not the most polished work, but we believe most of you will find them to be of reasonably good value.

 We will have 13 lab assignments during the term at a clip of one per week.
-They are designed to take about 10 hours to complete.
+You will be divided into groups of (at most) three.
+Each group will collaborate in writing a report for each assignment and submit it to our Canvas page.
+The group assignments will be posted on Ed.
+The labs are designed to take about 10 hours to complete.
 If they are taking more time than that, please consider increasing your use of teaching assistance.
 Follow this link to access lab assignments.

-We are running a discussion forum on Piazza.
+We are running a discussion forum on Ed Discussion.
 Please be engaged.
 Submit questions.
 Answer questions.
 Offer comments.
 Offer help.

 We have 13 lab assignments during the term.
 Each of them is graded in a scale from 0 to 4.
 You get no points if you don’t turn it in.
 You get 1 point for a poor job, 2 points for an OK job, 3 points for a good job and 4 points for an excellent job.
 These points are assigned to your group based on your lab report.
 The idea is for all of you to get a 4 in all 13 reports and therefore accumulate 52 points total.
 If you get anything less than a 4 in a lab report we will point out your mistakes and we will offer you the chance to submit corrections within the week.
 The only way for you to get less than 52 points in your lab assignments is for you to skip some work.
 Please avail yourself of this opportunity.